Session Isolation

 The Need for Session Isolation

-Each session appears as a unique user—fragmenting data collection and preventing cross-site tracking by advertisers and analytics tools.
+2. Privacy protection: each session appears as a unique user, fragmenting data collection and preventing cross-site tracking by advertisers and analytics tools.

 How Session Isolation Works